epolyd01/Pain-Detection-ML/README.md

-# Pain Detection Using Vision Transformers
+# Pain Detection Using FastVit Algorithm

 ## Overview
 This repository contains code for a project focused on pain detection using Vision Transformers on a subset of 2000 images from the BioVid dataset.
 The primary transformer encoder utilized in this project is **FastViT** from the Keras CV Attention Models repository ([Keras CV Attention Models](https://github.com/leondgarse/keras_cv_attention_models)).